astro/microvm.nix/README.md

 # MicroVM.nix

 A Nix Flake to build NixOS and run it on one of several Type-2 Hypervisors on NixOS/Linux.
-The project's intention is to provide a more isolated alternative to `nixos-container`.
-You can either build and run them like Nix packages, or alternatively install them as systemd services declaratively in your host's Nix Flake or impereratively with the provided `microvm` command.
+The project is intended to provide a more isolated alternative to `nixos-container`.
+You can either build and run MicroVMs like Nix packages, or alternatively install them as systemd services declaratively in your host's Nix Flake or impereratively with the provided `microvm` command.